 I have the smallest wrists known to man or woman, at least it seems that way.
 I also had a really bad habit of jacking up my wrist with hooks for most of my career.
 I finally found a way to throw my hook that didn’t jack up my wrist, thanks to one coach, but by that time the damage was done.
 I also think it was from years of waiting tables and bartending that started my wrist pain, but that’s another story.
 Anyway, at the end of my career, I ended up having such bad wrist pain it would just ache while I wasn’t doing anything…. all day.
 Driving really aggravated it big time.
 I’m pain-free now, but I only train Muay Thai a couple times a week so I’m not exposing it to constant impact like before.
 I tell you this not to scare you against punching things.
 Punching things is fun, but you don’t have to end up with crappy wrist pain like me if you do it right.

-If you do tweak your wrist ice your entire hand in a bowl of ice water after training for 20 mins, and apply Traumeel until it heels.
-You can usually go back to training with a good tape job and just hit a little lighter than usual on that hand until it feels 100%, make sure to tell your pad holding partner, so they don’t give you more resistance than necessary.
-You can ice after every training session if it’s a chronic inflammation.
+Tweaking your wrist hitting the pads incorrectly is a common mistake if you forget to make a tight fist on your punches or if you don’t turn your hook over correctly to hit with the top two knuckles.
+If you do feel some minor wrist pain, ice your entire hand in a bowl of ice water after training for twenty mins, then and apply Traumeel or arnica gel until it heels.
+You can usually go back to punching with a good tape job and just hit a little lighter than usual on that hand until it feels 100%, make sure to tell your pad holding partner, so they don’t give you more resistance than necessary.
+You can ice after every training session if it’s chronic inflammation.

 The Kind of Roll you Don’t want: an Ankle Roll